 When arbitrage is global, the prices of the risk factors are equal across currency and bond markets.
-Solving for equilibrium reduces to solving a system of three nonlinear scalar equations (Proposition B.3 in Appendix B).
-Using our characterization of equilibrium, we next derive equilibrium properties.
+Solving for equilibrium reduces to solving a system of three nonlinear scalar equations, as shown in Proposition B.4 in Appendix B. Using our characterization of equilibrium, we next derive equilibrium properties.